FilipNest/biography/readme.md

 * Simple REST API for fetching values from profiles including specifying the maximum biography length you want.
 * No client side JavaScript, no CSS.
 Just HTML, some basic form templates and a Node.js server.

-# What you can do with it if you like the idea
+# What you can do with it?

 * Fork it?
+Improve it?
 Ignore it?
-The idea is not mine (see above), I just doodled it in code for fun after thinking "that'd be easy to make".
+The idea is not mine (see above), I just doodled it in code for fun after thinking about how to make it after the tweet.

 ## Deploy